Welcome Discount for Every New Teacher

 Amsterdam Canal Cruise

-An essential component of any trip to Amsterdam, a boat cruise along the canal can be arranged.
-Please contact us for details and prices.
+An essential component of any trip to Amsterdam, a boat cruise along the canal can be arranged for you.

 Palace Op De Dam

 Situated in the centre of Amsterdam the palace was built as the city hall in 17th century.
 Renowned sculptors were brought to Amsterdam and famous painters such as Rembrandt contributed to the interior.